Newsletter

 U. S. Airlines with the Best and Worst Cancellation Rates (Credit: Peter Bos, DailyPassport)

-In 2024, roughly 1 in 5 flights in the U. S. was either delayed or cancelled according to the u.
-S. Bureau of Transportation.
-These airlines are ranked from worst to best.
+1 in 5 flights in the U. S. were delayed or cancelled according to the U. S. Bureau of Transportation.
+These airlines rank from worst to best.

 9. Spirit Airlines canceled 2.40% of its flights and 3,665 being the number.

-6. United Airlines – American, Delta, and United are considered the big three “legacy” airlines in the U. S. Their cancellation rates were similar in 2024.
+6. The big three ‘legacy’ airlines (United, American and Delta) in the U. S. cancellation rates are similar in 2024.
 United’s was the worst of the three with more than 11,000 flights cancelled.

 5. American Airlines had the highest overall number of cancelled flights.